susanBuck/notes/07_Git/00_Command_Line_Primer.md

 Now that you're set up, fire up Terminal or Cmder and let's get started.

 One of the things you'll do most in CL is work with files on your computer and navigate around directories.
-To start, lets move to your Desktop folder using the `cd` (change directory command).
+To start, let's move to your Desktop folder using the `cd` (change directory command).
 The location of your Desktop on Mac and Windows is slightly different, so run the respective command below:

 Mac users:
 ```bash